-- Hypertension was identified in a total of 4007 (24%) regular Indigenous adult patients, with a range of 15-34% among the services. - a decreasing: proportion of CHD patients on GPMP - a decreasing: proportion of hypertensive patients with blood pressure recorded at 6 months - a decreasing: proportion hypertensive patients on correct medications\ - a steady: proportion of adults with hypertension - The upward trend in the proportion of patients with hypertension may reflect increased health checks activity, the increased number of participating services and thus total patients represented in the data collection, improved systems of care delivery
+- Hypertension was identified in a total of 3578 (22%) regular Indigenous adult patients, with a range of 8-34% among the services. - an increasing: proportion of CHD patients on GPMP - a decreasing: proportion of hypertensive patients with blood pressure recorded at 6 months - a decreasing: proportion hypertensive patients on correct medications - a steady: proportion of adults with hypertension

-The Gaps: Monitoring Performance for Hypertension was: Team Management: CHD patients on GPMP - Fair Screening: Hypertensive patients with recorded blood pressure - Very Good Treatment: Hypertensive patients on correct medication - Good
+The Gaps: Monitoring Performance for Hypertension w /as: Team Management: CHD patients on GPMP - Fair Screening: Hypertensive patients with recorded blood pressure - Excellent Treatment: Hypertensive patients on correct medication - Very Good

-\Medical Director has changed the classification of Antihypertensive combination products (creating different class codes).
+^{}Medical Director has changed the classification of Antihypertensive combination products (creating different class codes).
 These changes were made in the first half of 2012 which accounts for the decrease in best practice medication prescriptions for hypertensive patients.
-This issue has now been resolved (June 2013).
+This issue was resolved in July 2013.

-+GPMP: General Practitioner Management Plan (Medicare Item721); performed within 1 year of the date of data extraction. \Hypertensive patients with a BP recording in the last 12 months and currently prescribed ACE inhibitors or A2 medication. #Hypertensive patients with a BP recording in the last 6 months
++GPMP: General Practitioner Management Plan (Medicare Item721); performed within 1 year of the date of data extraction.
+Hypertensive patients with a BP recording in the last 12 months and currently prescribed ACE inhibitors or A2 medication. #Hypertensive patients with a BP recording in the last 6 months